 Connection Method Advantages Disadvantages Client connection Supports LDAP Requires an Oracle client Client tab-Uses an installed Oracle Client or Oracle Instant Client to establish a connection to the database from Toad.
-Note: Toad supports Oracle clients and Oracle Instant clients using version 9i or later.
-Direct connection Direct Connect tab-Uses TCP/IP to connect directly to the database.
+Note: Toad supports Oracle clients and Oracle Instant clients using version 9i or later. the database from Toad. rect connection rect Connect tab-Uses CP/IP to connect directly to the atabase.
 Does not require an installed Oracle Client Recommended for connecting to Oracle 8i databases This method only supports common data types.
 Some advanced Oracle object types cannot be retrieved when connecting using this method.
 This method does not support LDAP.
 (To connect using LDAP, use the Client Connection method instead.)
-This method cannot be used in a cross-connection query.
+This method cannot be used in a cross- connection query.